GoogleChrome/web.dev/content/fast/using-lighthouse-ci-to-set-a-performance-budget/index.md

 This will fail the PR if the performance score drops below 93 **or** the SEO score drops below 100.

-You can also choose not to get Lighthouse bot’s comments with the `--no-comment` option.
+You can also choose not to get Lighthouse Bot’s comments with the `--no-comment` option.